Bella Vista NSW 2153

 When claiming a rebate, you will still need to pay the full fee at the time of your booking, after which you can take your receipt to Medicare for partial reimbursement.

-Medicare only covers the services of a Clinical or Registered Psychologist who provides counselling to an individual – Relationship therapy for couples is not covered by Medicare, and nor is counselling by a professional counsellor or psychotherapist.
+Medicare only covers the services of a Clinical or Registered Psychologist, or a Registered Mental Health Social Worker, who provides counselling to an individual.
+This means that Relationship Therapy for couples is not covered by Medicare, and nor is counselling by a professional counsellor or psychotherapist.

 Remember, you must obtain a Mental Health Care Plan from your GP before you can become eligible for a Medicare rebate.